MadliReiljan/MobileAppExample/README.md

 ```
 ### Running the Project

-Download the Expo Go app onto your device, then use it to scan the QR code from Terminal and run.
+Download the Expo Go app onto your device, then use the given code:

 ```bash
  npx expo start -c
 ```

+After running the code in the terminal, scan the created QR code with your phone.